Numerical surgery for mean curvature flow of surfaces: Introduction

 The numerical approximation using the proposed approach can be seen in Figure~\ref{fig:compare3}, compared to the methods from \cite{Dziuk90} and \cite{MCF}.
 More extensive numerical experiments are presented in Section~\ref{section:numerics}.

-Naturally, it is possible to combine this numerical surgery with other algorithms for mean curvature flow, as long as discrete mean curvature is readily available.
+Naturally, it is possible to combine this numerical surgery with other reliable algorithms for mean curvature flow, as long as discrete mean curvature and surface normal are readily available.
 In particular the convergent method of \cite{HuLi_2022}, which extends the approach of \cite{MCF} and naturally allows tangential motion of the nodes.

 We will also give some possible extensions for the numerical surgery of other geometric flows.

 \textbf{Overview on surgery for geometric flows.} Although our work focuses on mean curvature flow, we give some references on the general theory of geometric flows with surgery.